cube3power/atsd/sql/examples/aggregate-period.md

 ```

-## Period Aligned to Custom Timezone
+## Period Aligned to Custom Time Zone

-The server timezone is "Europe/Berlin".
+The server time zone is "Europe/Berlin".

 * Default time zone.
 The day periods are aligned to 0:00 server time zone which is 2 hours ahead of UTC.